dnsimple/dnsimple-support/content/articles/manage-aaaa-record.markdown

 ---
-title: Add, Update, and Remove AAAA records
+title: Managing AAAA records
 excerpt: Instructions to add, update, and remove an AAAA record in DNSimple.
 categories:
 - DNS
 ---

-# Manage AAAA records
+# Managing AAAA records

 ### Table of Contents {#toc}